0xdbb/task-manager/README.md

 1. **API Service** (Golang):
    - Built with the `gin` framework for lightweight, fast routing.
    - Endpoints for authentication (`/auth/*`), user management (`/user/`) and task management (`/task/*`).
-   - Publishes task with priority creation events to RabbitMQ.
+   -Publishes task creation events with priority to RabbitMQ.

 2. **Database** (PostgreSQL):
    - Stores users (with roles) and tasks.
 See database docs: [Database Docs](https://dbdocs.io/dennisboachie9/task-management-system)